groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/compression.md

 ## Extract and convert from a RAR

 You also can convert the archive content during extraction to a desired format.
 Extraction and conversion to PDF format are also quite simple and natural.
-The following code sample demonstrates how to convert the content of a RAR archive to PDF in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).
+The following code snippet shows how to convert the content of a RAR archive to PDF in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp
 // Load the source RAR file